 Along with his work as a performer, Paulo Martelli is widely respected as an educator and scholar, having held the chair of the guitar department at the University of Ribeirão Preto, Brazil for several years.
 Also committed to private teaching, he has prepared young talents for successful auditions in top music schools such as The Juilliard School and Manhattan School of Music.

-In 1999, in recognition of his deep commitment to music education, the Brazilian Ministry of Culture awarded him the “Virtuoso Scholarship” that allowed him to develop studies in tablature systems at the Manhattan School of Music in New York City.
+In 1999, in recognition of his deep commitment to music education, the Brazilian Ministry of Culture awarded him the “Virtuoso Scholarship” which allowed him to develop studies in tablature systems at the Manhattan School of Music in New York City.
 In 2000, he was a recipient of the Andrés Segovia Award, one of the highest honors in the field of classical guitar.

 Mr. Martelli began studying guitar at the age of ten, under the guidance of Francisco Brasilino and Henrique Pinto.
 Later, he became a mentee of legendary virtuoso Sérgio Abreu.
-He is currently faculty at the Municipal Music School of São Paulo (EMESP).
+He is currently a faculty at the Municipal Music School of São Paulo (EMESP).

 Sources